jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_date_and_time.rst

                 (wake_time, sleep_time)
             )

-  the terminal_ is your friend, and shows :ref:`AssertionError<what causes AssertionError?>`
+  the terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError?>`

   .. code-block:: shell